Well done to Harvey and Jasmine who have won their prize for regularly reading at home.

-On Thursday 2nd November, we had our Hook session for our new learning topic.
-Mrs Sutcliffe and Mrs Vartan set up a carousel of activities to help us learn about different parts of the human body.
+On Monday 29th October, we had our Hook session for our new learning topic 'Funny Bones'.
+Miss Willetts and Miss Court set up a carousel of activities to help us learn about different parts of the human body.
 We had the following activities to complete:

 We had great fun being really hands-on in all of these activities – take a look at some of the photos that show our amazing learning.

 We have learned so much in Science in Autumn 1, so it’s really lucky that we have 2 hours every week just for our Science learning.
-This half term, we have been focusing on learning about Rocks and Soils.
+This half term, we have been focusing on learning about forces and magnets.